thisismydemo/thisismydemo.github.io/content/post/2023-09-28-my-microk8s-cluster-is-now-manged-by-azure.-what-is-next.md

 To start, let me share the Microsoft Learn Document [What is Azure Arc-enabled Kubernetes](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/overview) so we are all on the same page when it comes to what it is and what it can do.

-At a high level we can do some of the following to our Kubernetes clusters running anyway as long as we can manage them using Azure Arc.
+At a high level there is a lot of Azure Services we can integrate and use with our Kubernetes clusters running anywhere, such as on-premises, or even GCP and AWS.
+As long as we can manage them using Azure Arc there is a good number of Azure tools and services we now have access to.
 Here is a short list of things I will try to blog about here:

 * Deploying Configurations using GitOps
 * Azure Resource Graph Queries
 * Identity and Access Management
 * Installing Cluster Extensions
-* Monitor our Cluster using Azure Monitor Container Insights
+* Monitor our Cluster using Azure Monitor Container Insights (Prometheus, and Grafana)
 * Access Secrets from an Azure Key Vault
 * Policy Enforcements using Azure Policy
 * Threat Protection using Microsoft Defender for Cloud